 Optimise your Title and Meta Descriptions

-Your Title is probably the most essential item on your webpage.
-The Title is what a user and search engines use to determine what a webpage is about at a glance.
+Your title is probably the essential item on your webpage.
+The title is what a user and search engines use to determine what a webpage is about at a glance.

-Plus, it is the part of your website that is displayed on search engine result pages.
+Plus, the part of your website is displayed on search engine result pages.
 When your website comes up on SERPs, a user usually looks at the Title and meta description to determine whether to click the link or not.

-So, optimising the Title and writing a compelling copy for the Meta Description will not only help rank the website, but it will also help to improve your site’s click-through-rate.
+So, optimising the title and writing a compelling copy for the Meta Description will help rank the website and help improve your site’s Click-Through-Rate (CTR).